ecmagnuson/VCFProject/ElliottTutorial.md

 # Tutorial

-Obtaining a VCF file
-We will be using [this](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/clinvar_20221211.vcf.gz) VCF file from the [NIH repo here](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/).
-It is a VCF that represents all human variants that are of clinical significance and has been mapped to GRCh37 assemblies.

-This file is inside of the VCF folder attached to this PDF.
+<p> &emsp; We will be using the [clinvar_20221211.vcf.gz](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/clinvar_20221211.vcf.gz) VCF file from the [NIH repo here](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/).
+It is a VCF file that represents all human variants that are of clinical significance and has been mapped to GRCh37 assemblies.
+The clinvar_20221211.vcf.gz file is inside of the VCF folder in the same directory as this PDF, so there is no need to download it.

-Running the Unix command
-`wc -l clinvar_20221211.vcf`

-shows that this file is 240,695 lines long, so it will be a mistake to open this in a text file or in Excel.
+<p> &emsp; Running the `wc` Unix command on the file "`wc -l clinvar_20221211.vcf`" shows that this file is 240,695 lines long, so it will be a mistake to open this in a text file or in Excel.
 Luckily, there are many freely available programs that can open and parse this data in an efficient manner.

-As is common in Computer Science, and perhaps an example of [not invented here syndrome](https://en.wikipedia.org/wiki/Not_invented_here), there  are about a million different tools that various people and organizations have created to deal with managing VCF files.
+As is common in Computer Science, and perhaps an example of [not invented here syndrome](https://en.wikipedia.org/wiki/Not_invented_here), there  are about a million different tools that various people and organizations have created to deal with managing VCF files. </p>

 ## Viewing a VCF file with IGV

-<p> &emsp; So, you have a VCF file.
+<p> &emsp; So, we have a VCF file.
 The variants in this file can be viewed in many different biologically meaningful ways.
 It would be nice to see a visual representation of all of the genetic variants on each chromosome.
 Fortunately, the Broad Institute has created a program, Integrated Genomics Viewer (IGV) that can do exactly that. </p>

 Steps for IGV